PGCE Early Years (3 - 7) (Princess May) - PGCE

 - prepare for your understanding of current teaching practice and issues in schools to be assessed

-- you should have an awareness of multiculturalism and other challenges when teaching in urban schools
+- you should have an awareness of multiculturalism and other contexts unique to urban schools

 - you ensure the work experience section of your application includes details of your current/recent school experience, as you may be invited to interview based on information given in your application